EdDataScienceEES/tutorial-EllieBestington/index.md

 ## Interpreting GLMER models
 {: #glmer}

 Okay, now that we feel confident with glm models and interpreting fixed effects, let's look at introducing the random effect of `species`.
 In other words, we do not care about the growth over time of each species group, but we still want the model to account for that.
-Ypu may get a warning message, but don't worry about that for now.
+You may get a warning message, but don't worry about that for now.
+Remember, to add a random effect, you use `(1|your_group)`.

 ```
 mod4<- glmer(Count~ YearScale*Site + (1|Species), data = HummingBirds, family = "poisson")